-I only respond to email messages that adhere to the following format:
+I only respond to email messages that adhere to the following style and format:

-Hello, Angie:
+Hello Christi:

 [No abbreviations or text-speak.
 Use punctuation.
 For the love of all things holy, please capitalize the personal pronoun "I" and include clear communication concerning requests.
 Thank you.]